What Is Bounce Rate? Your Analytics Tool Is Probably Measuring It Wrong

 3. Put your value proposition above the fold

-Nielsen Norman Group's eye-tracking research found that 57% of viewing time is spent on above-the-fold content.
-The first screenful needs to show the visitor they're in the right place.
-For a product page, that means the product image, price, and "Add to Cart" button should all be visible without scrolling.
+Nielsen Norman Group's eye-tracking research found that 57% of viewing time goes to whatever's above the fold.
+Over half the attention, spent before anyone scrolls.
+So the first screenful has to tell the visitor they're in the right place.
+On a product page that means the image, the price, and the "Add to Cart" button all sit there in view, no scrolling required.

 5. Optimize your mobile experience separately

-Check your bounce rate by device.
-If mobile is significantly higher than desktop, you have a mobile UX problem.
-Common fixes: increase font sizes, add more whitespace between tap targets, reduce form fields (HubSpot found that switching to mobile-smart forms reduced bounce rates by an average of 27%), and use a sticky header for navigation.
+Split your bounce rate by device and look.
+If mobile sits well above desktop, your mobile experience is the problem, not your content.
+The fixes are dull and they work: bigger fonts, more space between tap targets, fewer form fields (HubSpot found that switching to mobile-smart forms cut bounce rates by an average of 27%), and a sticky header so navigation is always within thumb's reach.

 6. Add video content

-Brafton measured a 34% lower bounce rate on pages with embedded video.
-Keep it under 2 minutes for general content (engagement drops off quickly after that), place it near the top of the page, and use lazy loading so the video embed doesn't slow down your initial page load.
+Brafton measured a 34% lower bounce rate on pages with an embedded video.
+A third fewer bounces, just by giving people something to watch.
+Keep it under 2 minutes for general content, because attention falls off a cliff after that.
+Put it near the top.
+And lazy-load the embed so the video doesn't drag down your load time and undo strategy number one.

 7. Show social proof and reviews on product pages